slevithan/regex/README.md

 > *Atomized* means that e.g., in default context, `${x}*` matches any number of the pattern specified by `x`, and not just the last character in the pattern.
 In character class context, set operators (union, subtraction, intersection) apply to the entire atom.

+> The implementation details for how `Regex.make` accomplishes concepts like *sandboxing* and *atomization* can vary given the details of a specific pattern, but the concepts described here should always hold up.

 ## Use

 ```js